Management of stage I nonseminomatous germ cell tumors

 - Memorial Sloan Kettering Cancer Center

 Testicular cancers, the majority of which are germ cell tumors (GCTs), are one of the most curable solid neoplasms, with a five-year survival rate of over 95 percent.
-The incidence of testicular cancer accounts worldwide is less than 10 per 100,000 men ; in the United States, there are fewer than 400 deaths each year .
+The incidence of testicular cancer accounts worldwide is less than 10 per 100,000 men ; in the United States, there are approximately 400 deaths each year .

 Testicular GCTs are more sensitive to systemic chemotherapy than most adult solid tumors.
 As a result, chemotherapy is the standard treatment for men with advanced seminoma or nonseminomatous GCTs (NSGCTs) and for those with persistently elevated serum tumor markers following orchiectomy.
 The success of chemotherapy in advanced disease has led to its use in selected men with stage I and II disease.